Ensuring a Brighter Future for Addicts at Our Meth Rehab Center

 The drug comes in an odorless, white powder that is bitter to the taste.
 Meth was created from amphetamines that are used in bronchial inhalers and nasal decongestants.
 The drug can be snorted, injected, smoked or ingested orally.
 Depending on how it is taken, the drug has different effects on the user.

 It is common that those addicted to meth also suffer from some type of undiagnosed or untreated mental illness, including schizophrenia, antisocial personality disorder, bipolar disorder, and other anxiety or depressive disorders.
-In order for treatment to be successful, the addict must identify triggers and poor behavior patterns and replace them with good, productive habits.
+In order for rehab to be successful, the addict must identify triggers and poor behavior patterns and replace them with good, productive habits.

-Long Term Effects of Drug Usage
+Long-Term Effects of Drug Usage

 As with other addictive, illegal drugs, meth has a long list of potentially life-threatening, destructive effects when used long-term.
 Users may develop tolerance to the drug within minutes, requiring the user to binge in order to preserve the initial high.

-Long term effect of using meth may include:
+Long-term effect of using meth may include:

 - Memory loss

 - Weight loss

 - Changes in the function and structure of the brain